Aral AG: History

+Corporate affairs

+Aral has about 2,400 stations in Germany.

 Products

 Aral sells various petroleum products: Besides classical gasoline, diesel fuel and lubricants, it also sells natural gas, liquefied petroleum gas, such as propane or butane, liquid and gaseous hydrogen and heating oil.

 Many Aral gas stations also sell other items under the convenience store name "Aral Store".
 During the 70's and 80's the brand name used was often "Aral Boutique".
 Many shops currently have a PetitBistro.
 Some stations also provide car washes under the name Ultimate SuperWash.

 For businesses, Aral offers different types of fuel cards: Aral CardKomfort for small businesses, Aral CardPlus for larger companies and Aral CardTruck with additional truck-related services.

 In a customer study on the quality of offers and service in gas stations by the Deutsche Gesellschaft für Verbraucherstudien (DtGV, German Association for CStudies) in cooperation with N24, Aral finished third, behind Q1 and OIL!.

 Commercial automotive and motorcycle partnerships

-Aral AG is an official long-term recommended fuel of various Volkswagen Group marques (including Volkswagen, Audi, Lamborghini, SEAT and Škoda), Honda (including Acura, shared with ExxonMobil and Total), BMW (until late 2014), Ford, Jaguar Land Rover, Mazda, McLaren, Renault (including Alpine and Dacia) and Volvo for automobiles as well as MAN for trucks and buses in Germany.
-Aral AG is also an official long-term recommended fuel of Honda and Triumph for motorcycles in Germany.
+Aral AG is an official long-term recommended fuel of various Volkswagen Group marques (including Volkswagen, Audi, Lamborghini, SEAT and Škoda), Ford, Jaguar Land Rover, Mazda, Renault (including Alpine and Dacia) and Volvo for automobiles as well as MAN for trucks and buses in Germany.
+Aral AG is also an official long-term recommended fuel of Triumph for motorcycles in Germany.